-7. Four Part Course Examination
+6. Four Part Course Examination

 There is one Course Examination.
 It is broken up into four Exam Parts.
-Each Exam Part contains twenty questions, and covers three or four chapters from the textbook plus any supplements explicitly identified with assigned chapters.
+Each Exam Part contains twenty questions, and covers several chapters from the textbook plus any supplements explicitly identified with assigned chapters.
 You may use the book.
 You may use any notes you have taken.
 You may not use any other human being as a resource as you complete Exam Parts.
 Consulting another person, whether a classmate or not, constitutes cheating.